-Probation is a notice to a student that their actions are of such a serious nature that they jeopardize their status as a student.
+Probation is a notice to a student that their actions are of such a serious nature that they may jeopardize their status as a student.
 The University shall refrain from suspending the student at this time, as long as the student meets all sanction requirements.
-Any additional incidents in which the student is found in violation of the Code of Student Conduct may result in immediate removal from the University for a specific period of time with the possibility of additional sanctions.
+Any additional incidents in which the student is found in violation of the Code of Student Conduct may result in Disciplinary Suspension with the possibility of additional sanctions.

 There are two types of suspension; students may be subject to one or both.
+In either case, a notation will remain on the student’s official University transcript through the duration of the suspension.

-- Term: A term suspension stipulates the period of suspension, after which the student may return to the University community as a student (if the student meets the academic requirements of the program of study).
+a.
+Term: A term suspension stipulates the period of suspension, after which the student may return to the University community as a student (if the student meets the academic requirements of the program of study).

-- Conditional: A conditional suspension requires that the student meet certain requirements before they can return to the University community.
-The conditional suspension shall continue until the Conduct Officer determines that the conditions have been satisfied.In either case, a notation will remain on the student’s official University transcript through the duration of the suspension.
-When the term is complete and all conditions have been met, the notation will be removed.
+b.
+Conditional: A conditional suspension requires that the student meet certain requirements before they can return to the University community.
+The conditional suspension shall continue until the Conduct Officer determines that the conditions have been satisfied.
+When the term is complete and all conditions have been met, the student may return to the University community as a student (if the student meets the academic requirements of the program of study).
 While on suspension, a student shall not be permitted to earn credits at any other institution for the purpose of transferring those credits and making progress towards a Rutgers degree.
-Notice of the suspension shall appear on the student’s academic transcript for the term of the suspension.

 Expulsion of a student from the University is a permanent loss of student status, unless the student has successfully petitioned for clemency.
 A student is precluded from registration, participation in any class, activity, or program of the University, and presence on University premises.
 The sanction of expulsion is permanently noted on a student’s official University transcript unless the student has successfully petitioned for clemency, and has completed their degree.

-- Loss of University Housing
+5. Loss of University Housing